rolesucsd/Strain-Tools/16s/README.md

 Notes
-- if you don't have anaconda, blast, seqtk, R and python downloaded on your personal laptop, I will have to run the code for you - working on making this a package
+- if you don't have anaconda, blast, seqtk, R and python downloaded on your personal laptop, I will have to run the code for you - (we could make this into a package @Luke?)